1. Home

 • Have images with text or sharp lines.
 Screenshots, documents, and graphics with readable text stay crisp in PNG.
 JPG blurs them.

 Choose JPG when file size matters more than quality.
 JPG files are 5-10 times smaller than PNG for photos.
-If you're sending a batch of vacation pics by email, JPG is the practical choice.
+If you're sending a batch of vacation pics by email, convert HEIC to JPG instead.
+For web use, convert HEIC to WebP for the best balance of quality and file size.

 How Do You Convert HEIC to PNG?